 Back into the terminal

-We finally make it up the ramp back to the terminal.
-Bless these employees hearts….they had an airport golf cart waiting with room saved for us.
-Several other passengers with disabilities and older passengers were already seated and waiting for us.
-The last row was open.
+We finally made it up the ramp back to the terminal.
+Bless these employees’ hearts….they had an airport golf cart waiting with seats saved for us.
+Most of the seats were already taken, but the last row was open.
 Even though the two employees were there trying to get us settled, there were still other plane passengers arguing with these employees for “my seats.”
 I’m so lucky the flight attendant informed them, that those seats were mine and they would need to wait. #THANKFUL.

-I guess I figured that once I was loaded on this cart, that I was on my own to go through customs and baggage claim.
-Both employees had hundreds more passengers deplaning behind me, and so I figured they had to go finish helping others.
-I was thankful for the help I had gotten, but stressing at this point about what to do next.
 I finally had internet again, and my phone was blowing up with messages from my mom, dad and husband trying to figure out what they needed to do.
-I needed to be re-booked on flights, needed a special taxi or two Ubers, because I had too much stuff to fit in a normal car.
-I also needed to figure out whether I was going to try and get a hotel that was closer to the airport or drive the 1 hr + back to my mother in laws house.
+Flights still needed to be re-booked, I needed a special taxi or two Ubers because I had too much stuff to fit in a normal-sized car.
+I also needed to figure out whether I was going to try and get a hotel that was closer to the airport or drive the 1 hr + back to my mother-in-law’s house.

 Customs at 2 A.M is a new experience

-Finally, we make it “back into Brazil.”Kids are still crying and fighting, baby is sleeping again at this point, and I still had the help of the two angles that saved me.
-We made it to baggage claim.
+We made it to the baggage claim.
 Again, all I wanted to do was sit down and cry.
 There was a huge line, and I was at the back again.
-They were all waiting to speak to a representative to get a taxi and hotel from the airline.
-The flight attendant, once again pulls out another trick, and walked me to the very front, got me a voucher for a taxi, bypassing the entire line.
+They were all waiting to speak to a representative to get a taxi and hotel vouchers from the airline.
+The flight attendant once again pulled out another trick.
+She walked me to the very front, got me a voucher for a taxi, and we bypassed the entire line.
 Finally, we are almost at the end of this ordeal.
 All I had to do was make it to the taxi.

 Take me home, taxi

-We wind our way through duty free.
-We finally make it to the airport exit.
-Its almost 3 am by this point.
-The flight attendant again walks to the front of the taxi line, and gets me the biggest taxi available.
+Apparently I worried for nothing because the flight attendant again walked to the front of the taxi line and got me the biggest taxi available.
 I can’t even describe the relief at this news.
-With the amount of baggage I had, and number of people I needed to fit into the car, along with the size of most Brazilian cars, I would have needed 2 taxis to get back home.
+With the amount of baggage I had, and the number of people I needed to fit into the car, along with the size of most Brazilian cars, I would have needed 2 taxis to get back home.
 Which meant I was trusting that my bags would hopefully show up at the house since the kids and I would be in a separate car.
 So the fact that she got me a car big enough for it all…..a blessing.

 Finish line…..at least in my head 🙂

-That overwhelming feeling of relief as soon as we were all loaded in the taxi driving back, I can’t even describe.
+That overwhelming feeling of relief as soon as we were all loaded in the taxi driving back to Barra, I can’t even describe.
 Because as soon as I arrived at the house, the security guard from the front gate met me at the taxi and unloaded everything and took it all up the elevator to the house.
 I didn’t even have to think about my mountain of bags let alone touch another one of them.
 My mother in law was also there waiting to help me with the girls.
 Thankfully, they were all still sound asleep and didn’t wake back up again.

-Grateful that they put our safety first, even if it means dealing with hundreds of angry passengers.
+I am grateful that they put our safety first, even if it meant dealing with hundreds of angry passengers.
 They didn’t make our plane not take off.
-But these two individuals certainly did make sure that I was taken care off.
+But these two individuals certainly did make sure that I was taken care of.
 They went far above and beyond to make sure I made it from my seat to a mile away curbside taxi pickup.

 United…..Thank you.
-Thank you for the awesome story that I have to share:) Thank you for such amazing employees that would notice me and go out of their way to help.
+I am grateful for the awesome story that I have to share:) I am thankful for such amazing employees that would notice me and go out of their way to help.
 Thank you for making the best out of a difficult circumstance.
 Most of all, thank you for watching out for us and keeping us all safe.